 Some islands like the Phi Phi Islands, where the drama film The Beach was shot, are household names and suffer from over-tourism due to their popularity.
 But others, such as Phuket and Koh Samui remain synonymous with upscale, ritzy, resort destinations for vacationers and honeymooners hoping for beachfront luxury without being too far-flung from civilization.

-For authentic Thai island experience, venture farther out from the coast to the Similan Islands, and you’ll find endless stretches of tranquil, pearl-white beaches untouched by all-inclusive resorts or hotels.
+For a Thai island experience that goes beyond the well-beaten tourist path, venture farther out from the coast to the Similan Islands, and you’ll find endless stretches of tranquil, pearl-white beaches untouched by all-inclusive resorts or hotels.
 The only way to stay on the islands is to stay in straw roof bungalows or on campsites.

 If you were hoping to party like the locals, Koh Phangan is notorious for its non-stop beachfront Full Moon Party that lasts until sunrise, while secluded romantic getaways can be found by Koh Lipe and Koh Tao’s emerald waters and velvety beaches.